robertorcosta/azure-docs.pt-br/articles/sql-database/sql-database-xevent-code-ring-buffer.md

 ---
-title: Código de buffer do anel XEvent
+title: Código do buffer de anéis do XEvent
 description: Fornece um exemplo de código Transact-SQL que se torna fácil e rápido por meio do uso do destino do Buffer de Anéis, no Banco de Dados SQL do Azure.
 services: sql-database
 ms.service: sql-database